In the battle between liquids, should you reach for a sports drink or plain water?

 The debate treads a thin line.
 Water is still best for rehydration, but sports drinks can be beneficial when the intensity of training calls for it.
 It’s still about planning your routine and training with intent.

 What’s crucial here is understanding “fluid-replacements” and knowing how to make up for electrolytes you’ve lost.
-Build a routine: hydrate before, during, and after your workout to maintain levels, know the severity of your exercise, and keep your energy at equilibrium by replenishing what’s lost.
+Build a routine: Hydrate before, during, and after your workout to maintain levels, know the severity of your exercise, and keep your energy at equilibrium by replenishing what’s lost.
 Optimal results and optimal performance require responsible consumption.
-Always.